What Are Sod Prices?

 - If weeds or pests are common in your yard, consider choosing a pest- and weed-resistant type of sod.

-- Test the soil to see if it has a high-acid content, is heavy clay, or sandy soil.
+- Test the soil to see if it has a high acid content, is composed of heavy clay, or is sandy.

 - Consider whether a sprinkler system will need to be installed to provide sufficient water for the climate.

 Yard work and landscaping are among the most common DIY activities for homeowners.
-It can be therapeutic to work in the dirt and satisfying to enjoy the fruits of your labors building a beautiful yard.
-For some homeowners completing a small sod installation, it may be more cost-effective to prep, purchase, and install new sod on your own.
+It can be therapeutic to work in the dirt and satisfying to enjoy the fruits of the labor of building a beautiful yard.
+The best DIY lawn care programs on the market have also made it easier for homeowners to care for their own lawns.
+For some homeowners completing a small sod installation, it may be more cost-effective to prep, purchase, and install new sod on their own.

-You likely already own several of the tools needed to complete the task, including a shovel, rototiller, rake, and more.
-Additional costs may include buying fertilizer (around $50 per bag) and renting a sod roller to remove any air pockets (between $120 to $150 per day).
-All that’s needed beyond that is time and a strong back to lay down the sod pieces you purchased.
+Homeowners may already own several of the tools needed to complete the task, including a shovel, rototiller, rake, and more.
+Additional costs may include buying fertilizer (around $10 per 1,000 square feet) and renting a sod roller to remove any air pockets (between $15 and $25 per day).
+All that’s needed beyond that is time and a strong back to lay down the sod pieces once they are purchased.

 While many homeowners don’t think twice about calling friends and family to help install a new layer of sod, groups of friends are not always available to help with big projects.
-When a large area of new sod needs to be installed, it’s worth considering having a professional landscape company do all of the prepwork and installation.
-Not only can it save your back, but professionals have plenty of practice and experience with the best sod for your area and how to install it properly.
-They also have helpful maintenance tips.
-Installation costs will include all materials and labor, but you can work to negotiate with them about prepping the ground or purchasing the sod yourself.
-Then you can sit back and relax while they do the heavy lifting.
+When a large area of new sod needs to be installed, it’s worth homeowners considering having a professional landscape company do all of the prep work and installation.
+Not only can it save homeowners from straining themselves physically, but the best lawn care services have plenty of practice and experience with the best sod for an area and proper installation methods as well as helpful maintenance tips.
+Installation costs will include all materials and labor, but it’s often possible for homeowners to negotiate with the installer about prepping the ground or purchasing the sod.
+Then, all the homeowner needs to do is sit back and relax while the pros do the heavy lifting.

 How to Save Money on Sod Prices

 As with most big projects, finding ways to reduce the overall costs interests most homeowners.
-From discounts to shopping local, these tips can help you save money on sod prices.
+From discounts to local shopping, the following tips can help with saving money on sod prices.

-- Choose a basic blend that can withstand the use you expect to have with kids or pets.
+- Choose the sod wisely.
+Pick a basic blend that can withstand the use you expect to have with kids or pets.

-- Ask a friend with a truck or trailer to help you pick up the sod and avoid a delivery fee.
+- Skip delivery costs.
+Ask a friend with a truck or trailer to help you pick up the sod and avoid a delivery fee.

-- Call several sod farms and ask about holiday discounts or referrals.
+- Ask about promotions.
+Call several sod farms and ask about holiday discounts or referrals.

-- For small areas, consider purchasing remnants that are offered at a discount.
+- Inquire about remnants.
+For small areas, consider purchasing remnants that are offered at a discount.

-- Attend home and garden shows where sod wholesalers and landscaping companies offer discounts on pricing and installation.
+- Keep an eye out for discounts.
+Attend home and garden shows where sod wholesalers and landscaping companies offer discounts on pricing and installation.

-- Time the delivery of sod correctly so that it’s installed within 24 to 48 hours of delivery to ensure grass is healthy and alive when laid.
+- Be mindful of timing.
+Schedule the installation within 24 to 48 hours of delivery to ensure the grass is healthy and alive when laid.

 Questions to Ask About Sod Prices

-Asking the right questions before installing new sod can help you feel confident that your new lawn will stay healthy and green during the growing season.
-Here are some helpful questions to ask sod wholesalers and landscapers about sod prices.
+Asking the right questions before installing new sod can help homeowners feel confident that their new lawn will stay healthy and green during the growing season.
+Below are some helpful questions for homeowners to ask sod wholesalers and the best sod installation services about sod prices.

 - How much sod do I need to purchase?